-Employing the VIS, NIR and SW albedos calculated by the GlobAlbedo processing chain, 2D scatterplots of VIS vs NIR (and 1D histograms of SW, not shown) have been processed for all of the major land covers (bare, broadleaf, grassland, mixed leaf, needleleaf, permanent snow, sparse, urban and water) observed for all of the areas shown before.
+Employing the VIS, NIR and SW albedos calculated by the GlobAlbedo processing chain, 2D scatterplots of VIS vs NIR (and 1D histograms of SW, not shown) have been processed for all of the major land covers (bare, broadleaf, grassland, mixed leaf, needleleaf, permanent snow, sparse, urban and water) observed for all of the areas shown in Figure 10-1.
 An example of this was shown in RD23 for MODIS Collection 4 products, which was re-produced as Figure 7.4-4 in RD9.

-Firstly, an example of a false colour composite of VIS, NIR, SW is shown in Figure 65alongside the GlobCover map at the same resolution and map projection.
+Firstly, an example of a false colour composite of VIS, NIR, SW is shown in Figure 11-alongside the GlobCover map at the same resolution and map projection.

-Figure 65.
+Figure 11-8.
 GlobAlbedo FCC (False Colour Composite) of VIS, NIR and SW for DoY=153 (2005) alongside land cover from the GlobCover (2005) dataset resampled onto the GlobAlbedo grid showing the validation site locations.

-For each significant land cover class within each tile, a 2D histogram of VIS vs NIR whitesky albedo is plotted for all 12 months through 2005.
+For each significant land cover class within each tile, a 2D histogram of VIS vs NIR white-sky albedo is plotted for all 12 months through 2005.
 The resultant plots display snow effects in January 2005 as well as reflecting the phenology of the vegetation with the central cluster increasing in albedo values in the NIR as the vegetation growth continues.
 Plots for different vegetation types (e.g. deciduous, evergreen) show very little difference in albedo behaviour.
-An example of these plots for every month in 2005 is shown in Figure 66 including snow effects in January 2005.
+An example of these plots is shown in Figure 11-9 including snow effects in January 2005.
 The long tail of the off-axis (higher NIR) values are mostly for the BARE class, the dense cluster at the bottom of this axis is mostly from broadleaf and the diagonal (flatter) features are mostly from needleleaf.
 A number of clusters here across the diagonal appear to be water body features.

-Figure 66.
+Figure 11-9.
 2D scatterplots of VIS vs NIR for ALL GlobCover Land Cover Classes for every month for all areas between ±60° of latitude.

-11.4.4 Intercomparison of global albedo results with MISR and MODIS
+11.2.3 Intercomparison of global albedo results with MISR and MODIS

-Using the 0.5° monthly products for GlobAlbedo and MISR and creating a monthly product for MODIS collection 5, the BHR is plotted for every month in 2005 and is shown in Figure 67.
+Using the 0.5° monthly products for GlobAlbedo and MISR and creating a monthly product for MODIS collection 5, the BHR is plotted for every month in 2005 and is shown in Figure 10-10.

-For each and every point-pairs, as shown in Figure 68, an assessment of the statistical correlation (using Pearson measures) was performed for each and every month.
-The results indicate good agreement, as expected, between MODIS and GlobAlbedo with $R^2$ values over 0.85.
-The results for MISR are less good, with $R^2 \leq 0.6$ but given the large number of points still statistically significant at the 5% level.
+For each and every point-pairs, as shown in Figure 10.11, an assessment of the statistical correlation (using Pearson measures) was performed for each and every month.
+The results indicate good agreement, as expected, between MODIS and GlobAlbedo with R^2 values over 0.85.
+The results for MISR are less good, with R^2≤0.6 but given the large number of points still statistically significant at the 5% level.
 MODIS vs MISR are all close to perfect correlation.

-Figure 67.
+Figure 11-10.
 Collage of GlobAlbedo monthly BHR shortwave albedos for every month in 2005 on the same scale.

-Figure 68.
+Figure 11-11.
 2D scatterplots of GlobAlbedo vs MODIS (VIS, NIR, SW), GlobAlbedo vs MISR (VIS, NIR, SW) and MISR vs MODIS (VIS, NIR, SW) for every month in 2005.

-11.4.5 Triple Collocation to uncover systematic errors
+11.2.4 Triple Collocation to uncover systematic errors

-RD26-29 describe the triple collocation technique developed by the meteorological and oceanic community and only recently applied to land surface biophysical variables.
+RD26-29 describe the triple collocation technique developed by the meteorological and oceanic community and only recently applied (here) to land surface biophysical variables.
 This technique requires a very large quantity of triple collocated data for the largest time range possible.
-This technique has been applied to the global products at 0.5° for GlobAlbedo, MODIS and MISR for the entire time period from 2000-2011 where all three datasets are available and is shown in Figure 69 with corresponding variance histograms in Figure 70.
+This technique has been applied to the global products at 0.5° for GlobAlbedo, MODIS and MISR.